alicerunsonfedora/pd-package-resolved/README.md

 # 📦 Package Resolved for Playdate

-> **Important**
-> The `rewrite/swift` branch is currently a work in progress as the game
-> is rewritten to use an embedded version of the Swift programming
-> language.
-Instructions outlined in this document may differ from the
-> actual build instructions.

 It's another day at the Swifty Package Factory, and you have a long list of orders to deliver, with no time to spare!
 Can you collect all of the packages to deliver in the time allotted?
 Watch out for palettes and wet